 The Fitbit Inspire HR has a very similar design to the standard Inspire but it adds heart rate monitoring, more advanced sleep data, VO2 Max, Goal-Based exercise modes and Connected GPS.
 Other functions are the same as the Inspire, but it is a little more expensive due to the extra features.

 The Fitbit Charge 3 offers everything the Inspire HR does, including swim tracking and Goal-Based exercise, but it adds more advanced smartphone notifications, like Quick Replies for Android users, and it has an altimeter.
 There is also a Special Edition model with NFC for Fitbit Pay.

 The Fitbit Versa Lite Edition moves into smartwatch territory, offering a middle ground between the Charge 3 and the standard Versa smartwatch in terms of features and price.
 The Versa Lite Edition has the same features as the Charge 3, including swim proofing, but it adds apps and designer accessories.
 It loses Fitbit Pay however, as well as an altimeter.

-The Fitbit Versa is the next step up in the Fitbit smartwatch sector.
-It offers everything the Versa Lite Edition has, but it adds the altimeter back in, along with Fitbit Pay and On-Screen workouts.
-Still no built-in GPS, but the Versa has phone-free music, which the Charge 3 and Versa Lite Edition do not.
+The Fitbit Versa 2 is the next step up in the Fitbit smartwatch sector.
+It offers everything the Versa Lite Edition has, but it adds the altimeter back in, along with Fitbit Pay and built-in Alexa.
+Still no built-in GPS, but the Versa 2 has phone-free music, which the Charge 3 and Versa Lite Edition do not.